 W3C Feed Validation Service

-Monday 21st November 2005, the W3C released it’s Hosts Feed Validation Service that is a free online tool in the same vein as it’s other validations tools such as HTML and CSS (Cascading Style Sheets) validators.
+W3COn Monday 21st November 2005, the W3C released its Hosts Feed Validation Service which is a free online tool in the same vein as its other validations tools such as HTML and CSS (Cascading Style Sheets) validators.

 This service is, for the moment, still quite experimental, and may